Logiqx/ukwa-slalom/README.md

 Average points are calculated using the arithmetic mean of the events when racing actually took place.
 All events which were scored using ATT 0.0 or ABS 2.0 are excluded from this calculation.

-e.g. During a season where a competitor scored 3.0, (DNC 51.0), 4.0, ATT 0.0, 2.0 then average points for the 7th event would be 15 points, calculated using (3.0 + 51.0 + 4.0 + 2.0) / 4 = 15.0.
+e.g. During a season where a competitor scored 3.0, (DNC 51.0), 4.0, ATT 0.0, 2.0 then average points for the 6th event would be 15.0 points, calculated using (3.0 + 51.0 + 4.0 + 2.0) / 4 = 15.0.

 It should be noted that DNC results (i.e. non-attendance at events when racing took place) count heavily towards the average points.
 Attendance points are entered using a custom code "AVG N.N" and must be manually re-calculated as the season progresses.

 ### Season Discards

-Season discards are applied as follows:
+Season discards must be determined as the season progresses and are calculated as follows:

 * No discards when there have been less than 4 events with official racing
 * One discard when there have been 4 or 5 events with official racing